-Google Docs is available on iOS as well as Android.
-It's fully integrated with Google Drive, the company's cloud storage platform; sign in using your Google account credentials and every document you create or edit will automatically be uploaded to the cloud.
-The app offers tools to insert tables, images, charts and other complex elements into your documents, and it's compatible with Microsoft Office files so you can seamlessly transition between your desktop computer and your mobile device.
-And all editing takes place offline, so you never need to worry about losing service.
+The app offers tools to insert tables, images, charts, and other non-text elements into your documents, and it's compatible with Microsoft Word so you can seamlessly transition between your desktop computer and mobile device.
+All editing takes place offline, so you don't need an internet connection.Credit: Google

 iA Writer ($4.99) – iOS, Android

 iA Writer (iOS/Android) is a minimalist text editor with some enticing features.
 Its touchscreen keyboard offers a row of special punctuation characters, enabling more fluid writing and editing.
 A Focus Mode zooms in to display three lines of narrative at a time so you can concentrate on your current thought.
 It provides gorgeous preview templates complete with curated fonts and an integrated file browser to help you find your documents.
 It exports to HTML, PDF and Word.
 Syncing with iCloud or Dropbox is a cinch.Credit: Information Architects GmbH